QuantEcon/lecture-python.myst/lectures/newton_method.md

 #### Successive Approximation

 First, let's compute the fixed point using successive approximation.

+This elementary method simply involves repeatedly updating capital using the law of motion until it converges.

 Here's a time series from a particular choice of $k_0$.